huckfinn1968/SimpleCrud/README.md

 </p>
 <br>
 <h2>2.- Laravel (backend folder) </h2>
+<small> You need to have installed Laravel on your own computer </small>
 <p>
   Migrate tables to MySQL using the following command in shell or cmd:
   <br> <strong> php artisan migrate </strong>